jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

 Chromium engineer [Khushal Sagar](https://github.com/khushalsagar) went digging into the implementation of `-webkit-cross-fade()`, and it turns out it's implemented using a different compositing function, [plus-lighter](https://drafts.fxtf.org/compositing/#porterduffcompositingoperators_plus_lighter).

-It's basically the same as source-over, but it doesn't do that "transformed destination" step:
+It's basically the same as source-over, except it doesn't do that "transformed destination" step:

 ```js
 // Red 50% opacity